— Aftercare Guide

 Fineline tattoos need gentle care.
-This guide covers the most common aftercare flow when a second skin (protective film) is applied after your appointment.
+This guide walks you through the most common aftercare flow when a second skin (protective film) is applied after your appointment.

 Tattoo aftercare detail